abyoussef/DRBM_Project/Code/MDBMCode/README.md

-This is the structure of the code
+This is the structure of the code that implements the Multimodal Deep Boltzmann Machine :

 * **config.py** a python configuration file that store the directory of the data and the directory to store the learned model.

 * **rbm.py** a python class that implements an RBM.
 It supports the binary and gaussion type of RBMs.
- We added to it another type, in order to include the Replicated Softmax Model of RBMs.
+ I added to it another type, in order to include the Replicated Softmax Model of RBMs.

 * **dbm.py** a python class that implements a Deep Boltzmann Machine.
 It is implemented as stacked RBMs.